-Like almost all parts of the country Louisiana is also home to a population of immigrants who are eligible to naturalize, but haven't yet done so.
+Like almost all parts of the country, however, Pennsylvania is also home to a population of immigrants who are eligible to naturalize but haven't yet done so.
 Embracing public policies that would help those individuals navigate the naturalization process could have an important economic impact on the state.
-Studies have found that immigrants who become citizens seek out higher education at greater rates than non-citizens.24 Because citizenship allows immigrants to pursue a greater range of positions, including public and private sector jobs requiring a security clearance, it also has been found to raise a person's annual wages.
-One study by researchers at the University of Southern California pegged the size of that wage increase at 8 to 11 percent.25 If the average non-citizen in Louisiana saw a wage boost at the low end of that range, or 8 percent, she would earn almost \$2,400 more per year-money that could be reinvested in the state's economy through her spending at local businesses.
-Multiplied by the roughly 53,000 noncitizens in Louisiana currently eligible to naturalize, such policy initiatives could collectively boost wages in the state by more than \$125 million.
+Studies have found that immigrants who become citizens seek out higher education at greater rates than non-citizens.27 Because citizenship allows immigrants to pursue a greater range of positions, including public and private sector jobs requiring a security clearance, it also has been found to raise a person's annual wages.
+One study by researchers at the University of Southern California pegged the size of that wage increase at 8 to 11 percent.28 If the average non-citizen in Pennsylvania saw a wage boost at the low end of that range, or 8 percent, she would earn almost \$3,000 more per year- money that could be reinvested in the state's economy through her spending at local businesses.
+Multiplied by the roughly 171,000 non-citizens in Pennsylvania currently eligible to naturalize, such policy initiatives could collectively boost wages in the state by \$503.8 million.